 Time to throw in the mussels.
 They should be closed when you are ready to toss them in.
 If they are open, give them a tap and see if they start to close.
 If they don’t, throw them out.
 Likewise, if the shells don’t open back up after cooking, throw them out.
 It’s not worth getting sick.
 Again, when in doubt, throw them out.

-After verifying they are all alive, dump your mussels in the pot, and cover with a tight fitting lid.
+After verifying they are all alive, dump your mussels in the pot, and cover with a tight-fitting lid.
 Cook for 7-10 minutes.
-You want continue to cook until the majority of the shells have opened.
+Keep cooking until the majority of the shells have opened.
 You may get lucky and have all of them open.
-If there are one or two that have not, do not keep cooking as you will just make the rest rubbery.
+There is no need to keep cooking If there are one or two that don’t open.
+The rest of the mussels will get rubbery if you keep cooking.
 There is no sense in ruining the whole lot because of a stubborn few.
 The 10-minute mark is about the longest you will want to cook them.
 Then simply toss any unopened shells.

-When the cooking is done, add in your chopped parsley and give the pot a good shake with the lid pressed firmly to coat the shells.
+Add in your chopped parsley.
+Give the pot a good shake with the lid pressed firmly to coat the shells.
 To plate, dip out several shells into a shallow bowl.
 Ladle some sauce over the top and add an extra pinch of fresh parsley.
 Since this dish is all about simplicity, I often forgo the bowl and put a potholder or trivet on the table and place the entire pot front and center.

 Finally, pour a glass of wine, tear off a piece of good crusty bread and dig in.
 If you are trying to impress your date, add a few tea candles and some Marvin Gaye while you describe the culinary skill it took to prepare Moules à la Marinière (“mussels in white wine”).
 It should do the trick.